 My fear was that I would give it up entirely, as I had with so many other attempts to regain my mobility and get back into decent physical shape.

 Yet, I surprised myself when I pushed myself and kept going.
 Regardless of whether I did ten minutes, three minutes, or a full half hour- I kept going.
-WeStretch is adaptable and Ada is friendly and encouraging enough that I can make myself stay with it- even when almost everything else is too much.
+WeStretch is adaptable and Ada is friendly and encouraging enough that I can make me stay with it- even when almost everything else is too much.

 I was able to stretch, even when life got hard.